-“PDI came on board and have played a huge role in my success.
-In large part they are reason I was able to continue racing,” Showers said.
+“PDI came on board and played a huge role in my success.
+In large part they are the reason I was able to continue racing,” Showers said.

-Like most sponsors PDI provided Showers with critical funding to compete in this extremely costly sport.
-However the unique aspect of this sponsorship is that PDI has taken a much more active role in Showers racing by actually getting involved with the race team’s research and development by supplying Showers with specially crafted legs to improve his riding.
+Like most sponsors PDI provided Showers with critical funding to compete in an extremely costly sport.
+However the unique aspect of this sponsorship is that PDI had taken a much more active role in Showers’ racing by actually getting involved with the race team’s research and development, supplying Showers with specially crafted legs to improve his riding.

-Showers’ pre race ritual goes much further than just changing into his leathers, boots, and gloves; he changes legs.
-Showers has one set of legs for walking around and another set developed specifically for racing.
+Showers’ pre race ritual involved changing legs.
+Showers had one set of legs for walking around and another set developed specifically for racing.

-“My racing legs are much much lighter,” Showers said.
+“My racing legs were much much lighter,” Showers said.
 “They have very little support below the knees so that I am flexible enough to get my feet on the pegs.
-My bike only has a 20-inch seat height so I rely on the support from my knees to get my feet back.
-My racing legs are also shorter to help get me lower on the bike.
+My bike only had a 20-inch seat height so I relied on the support from my knees to get my feet back.
+My racing legs were also shorter to help get me lower on the bike.
 I’m six feet tall when I walk around town.
 At the track I’m 5’7.”

-Instead of tuning the bike to his disability, Shower’s has tuned himself to the bike so precisely that his motorcycle has no out of the ordinary specialty devices to accommodate his disability.
-Showers’ machine is virtually the same as each of his competitors.
+Instead of tuning the bike to his disability, Shower’s tuned himself to the bike so precisely that his motorcycle had no out of the ordinary specialty devices to accommodate his disability.
+Showers’ machine was virtually the same as each of his competitors.

-For the 2003 season Showers’ took his program to the next level by hiring George Bryce, the winningest NHRA Pro Stock crew chief of-all-time.
-Bryce suddenly and unexpectedly became available when he parted ways with three-time NHRA champ Angelle Savoie in January.
+For the 2003 season Showers’ took his program to the next level by hiring George Bryce, a multi-time NHRA champion.

-Bryce’s in depth game plan for Showers has went as far as putting him on a strict physical training regiment and diet that has caused him to lose over 15 pounds.
+Bryce’s in-depth game plan for Showers went as far as putting him on a strict physical training regiment and diet that has caused him to lose more than 15 pounds.